The right answer to “Have you ever been scammed?” may not be yes or no – it’s “I really don’t know”.

 Turns out when it comes to fraud happening to others, we can see it much more clearly.
 It’s much murkier when it’s happening to us.

 Con artists, you see, have it pretty easy when it comes to their work on us.
 We do a lot of it for them by thinking we’re bulletproof, that we’d never miss a trick, that the story we’re being told is somehow different.

 We con ourselves.

-This Fraud Awareness Week, try a new way of reacting to offers and approaches.
+These days, we all need to try a new way of reacting to offers and approaches.
 Stop and think, “Is this for real?”